Domestic driveways

 Road reserve: The section of land that includes the carriageway and nature strips on both sides of the carriageway, usually measured from property boundary to property boundary.

-Vehicle crossing: The section of the kerb that has been removed and replaced in concrete to allow easy vehicle access.
-Refer to Figure 1 below.
+Vehicle Crossing: The section of the kerb that has been removed and replaced in concrete to allow easy vehicle access.
+Refer to ACTSD-0103 (PDF 524.9 KB) .

-32 MPA: Concrete strength, in mega-pascals, after 28 days in accordance with Australian Standard AS1379.
+32 MPa: Concrete strength, in megapascal, after 28 days in accordance with AS 1379.

 Grade (gradient): The rate of longitudinal rise or fall of a driveway – usually expressed as a percentage.